 Before hitting the road, settle down for a casual but indulgent lunch at the original location of Pelican Brewing, a Pacific City staple since 1996 and the only beachfront brewpub in the Pacific Northwest.
 Sit on the patio and watch the steady stream of surfers; pair a plate of fresh fish tacos with their award-winning Kiwanda Cream Ale.

 If you go:

 Weather on Oregon Coast can vary.
 Expect rain and clouds in the winter months and a mix of sun and rain in the spring.
 Summer and fall days can be perfectly clear and sunny, with fog or cloud covers often rolling in overnight and burning off in the afternoon.
 Wind can pick up any day of the year, so layers are best.
 When playing in Oregon’s coastal areas, keep in mind Leave No Trace principles and keep the beaches clean for all to enjoy.
+Inspired guests are encouraged to drop by the Headlands’ Adventure Center and pick up an eco-friendly barrel bag for collecting trash and microplastics on the beach.
 On the way home, have fun exploring the eateries, farm stands and other artisan businesses along the North Coast Food Trail.
 Or consider traveling car-free to Pacific City so you can truly enjoy the ride.